maziadi/aws-bedrock-agent-rag-chatbot/README.md

 29 	   ,Smartphone   ,Peripheral  ,Purple ,  4.2  ,Small  ,ElectroWorld  ,  59.31
 30 	   ,Keyboard     ,Electronics ,Purple ,  4.62 ,Medium ,TechCorp      , 631.51
 ```
+Use script: `generate_kb_data.py` to generate fictive data that will be used by the AWS Knowledge-Base.
 The file `products_inventory.json` contains the inventory of some products.
 This inventory will be used for the Bedrock Agent Action Groups (`/GetProductsInventory`) inside the related lambda function.

 ```